Multi-Active Satellites in Data Vault 2.0

 With multi-active satellites, you’re able to store multiple active records for one business key.
 Depending on how the data arrives from your source, there are different ways to implement multi-activity in Data Vault 2.0.
 In this post, we’ll explain your options for modeling.

-A multi-active satellite is similar to a standard satellite and its structure.
-As said before, it stores multiple active records per key at a point in time.
+Multi-active satellites are similar to standard satellites and their structure.
+As said before, they store multiple active records per key at a point in time.
 This exact structure depends on the use case though.

-See the exemple Data Vault model in figure 1.
+See the example Data Vault model in Figure 1.

 Figure 1: Data Vault model

 For this reason, multi-active satellites are suitable for multiple active records.
-So, we use it when the source system delivers them.
+So, we use multi-active satellites when the source system delivers them.
 Furthermore, it is also appropriate for use when the delivery mechanism doesn’t provide enough metadata, for example by using XML.

 An Example